stevob14/passivecash/index.md

 ### About Me

 I am a programmer, investor, and cryptocurrency enthusiast.
-I hold a B.S. in Computer Science and a B.G.S. with minors in Math, Organizational Leadership, and Kinesiology.
+I hold a B.S. in Computer Science and a B.G.S. with concentrations in Math, Organizational Leadership, and Kinesiology.

 ### Disclaimer